gbmhunter/MFixedPoint/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v5.9.0.2  2014-09-02 Reworded title in README.
-v5.9.0.1  2014-09-02 Fixed captilisation error in README. v5.9.0.0  2014-09-02 Changed name from 'FixedPoint-Cpp' to 'FixedPointCpp'.
+v5.10.0.0 2014-09-15 Updated title in README to 'MFixedPoint'.
+Added Eclipse project files.
+Update URLs in code comments from 'www.cladlab.com' to 'www.mbedded.ninja', closes #72.
+Moved headers from 'src/include/' to 'include/', to follow the convention of other MToolkit modules, closes #70.
+Added API file to the new foler 'api/', closes #71.
+Dropped 'FixedPoint-' prefix from code files, to follow the naming convention of the other MToolkit modules, closes #69.
+Replaced UnitTestCpp with the MUnitTest module, closes #73, closes #23. v5.9.0.2  2014-09-02 Reworded title in README. v5.9.0.1  2014-09-02 Fixed captilisation error in README. v5.9.0.0  2014-09-02 Changed name from 'FixedPoint-Cpp' to 'FixedPointCpp'.
 Updated links in README to 'www.mbedded.ninja'.
 Updated dates in README to use ISO standard.